 Students up to age 29

-You will be comprehensively covered by the student insurance of Techniker Krankenkasse during your studies.
-If you arrive in Germany before the start of your semester, DR-WALTER will provide you with a free additional cover.Students from the age of 30
+You will be comprehensively covered by the student insurance of Techniker Krankenkasse (TK) during your subject-related studies.

 Our online consulting tool will quickly and easily present you the ideal insurance solution for your needs.